Scoofszlo/Tikorgzo/README.md

     uv tool install git+https://github.com/Scoofszlo/Tikorgzo
     ```

-5. To download a single TikTok video, simply run this:
+5. Install the Playwright browser.
+This is needed to allow download link extraction from the API.

     ```console
+    uvx playwright install
+    ```

+6. To download a single TikTok video, simply run this:

+    ```console
     tikorgzo -l 7123456789109876543
     ```

-6. Wait for the program to do it's thing.
+7. Wait for the program to do it's thing.
 The downloaded video should appear in your Downloads folder.

 ## Usage